syncfusion-content/java-file-format-docs/java-file-formats/word-library/jars-required.md

 ## Download Jars

-You can download the jars from Syncfusion [maven repository](https://jars.syncfusion.com/) to use our artifacts in your projects.
-It helps to use the Syncfusion Java packages without installing Essential Studio or platform installation to development with Syncfusion controls.
+You can download the jars from the Syncfusion [maven repository](https://jars.syncfusion.com/) to use our artifacts in your projects.
+It helps you to use the Syncfusion Java packages without installing Essential Studio or platform installation to development with Syncfusion controls.

 **Frequently Asked questions**